 Attacks vary significantly in frequency and severity.
-Many patients have several types of headache, including milder attacks without nausea or photophobia; they may resemble tension-type headache but are a forme fruste of migraine.
+Many patients have several types of headache, including milder attacks without nausea or photophobia; they may resemble tension-type headache Tension-Type Headache Tension-type headache causes mild generalized pain (usually viselike) without the incapacity, nausea, or photophobia associated with migraine.
+(See also Approach to the Patient With Headache... read more but are a forme fruste of migraine.

 Patients with episodic migraine can develop chronic migraine.
-These patients have headaches ≥ 15 days/mo.
+These patients have headaches ≥ 15 days/month.
 This headache disorder used to be called combination or mixed headache because it had features of migraine and tension-type headache.
-These headaches often develop in patients who overuse drugs for acute treatment of headaches.
+These headaches often develop in patients who overuse medications for acute treatment of headaches.

 Red flag findings that suggest an alternate diagnosis (even in patients known to have migraine) include the following: